 - Difficulty: Moderate

-- Hike Oregon's famous 42-mile Rogue River Trail, with the option of shortening your mileage by hopping into the raft
+- Hike Oregon's famous 40-mile Rogue River Trail, with the option to hop into the raft each day

 - Stay in comfortable wilderness lodges each night along the trail

 - Carry only a daypack while the rest of our gear gets transported down the river via raft

-- Take in stunning Pacific Northwest scenery, including towering trees, tumbling streams, and cascading waterfalls
+- Take in stunning Pacific Northwest scenery, including towering trees, tumbling streams, and rocky canyons

 - Look for wildlife such as bald eagles, osprey, otters, and black bear

-Each day we will hike 5 - 14 miles along the Rogue River Canyon, a part of the Siskiyou Mountain Range, adding up to 42 miles total for the trip.
+Each day we will hike or raft 3.5 - 14 miles along the Rogue River Canyon, a part of the Siskiyou Mountain Range, adding up to 40 miles total for the trip.
+You can choose which sections to hike or raft, with the guidance of your professional raft and hiking guides.
 We'll take a midday break to have a raft-supported lunch at a beautiful riverside beach and rest for a bit.
-You'll then have the option of continuing to hike along the trail, or take a ride in the raft to that night's wilderness lodge.
 Appetizers and dinner will be served either in a lodge dining room or on the deck.
-Evenings are spent relaxing on the deck with a glass of local wine or beer, fishing at the river’s edge, hiking to side creeks, playing games, or enjoying the peace and quiet of a deck chair and a good book.
+Evenings are spent relaxing on the deck with a glass of local wine or beer, playing games, or enjoying the peace and quiet of a deck chair and a good book.